River Oaks Center: History

 In the late 1980s and early 1990s, the then owner, JMB Corp. of Chicago, had several plans to expand and enclose the outdoor mall.
 These plans included adding a second level and possibly a fifth department store at the end of the southeastern wing of the mall.
 These plans coincided with Chicago's Lake Calumet Airport which would have been just a few miles north of the mall and would have transformed the area around the mall into an office and business hub.
 However, these plans never materialized and finally, in 1993, JMB began a smaller version of the redevelopment which included additional retail space and enclosing the common areas mall.

 In 1994, the redevelopment was completed.
 The mall was enclosed and 80000 sqft of gross leasable area was added.
 New retailers opened at the mall and the tenant mix became more upscale bringing in some retailers who had not yet located in the Southern Suburbs.
 The mall's size was brought up to 1380000 sqft making it the largest mall in the South Suburbs.

 Carson Pirie Scott, by then renamed Carson's, closed in January 2013.
 Sears closed on June 9, 2013.

 On June 4, 2020, JCPenney announced that it would close, as part of a plan to close 154 stores nationwide.
 However in August 2020, it was announced that this store would stay open.

 In late 2019, a new anchor to the southeast wing of the mall was proposed, the Southland Live Casino.
 If approved by the Illinois Gaming Board, a temporary casino would have initially opened in the former Carson's, until a permanent 150,000 square foot casino was constructed, followed by a 200 room hotel.
 The site was expected to be approved by October 2020, but the decision was delayed due to the COVID-19 pandemic.
 In October 2021, the casino proposal was rejected by state regulators.

+Plans have also begun to redevelop the former Sears site.
+This would involve demolishing the former Sears anchor space to make way for a mixed-use development on the anchor parcel.